 - Statement from the facility explaining the restrictions that the laws of the state of intended employment place on your services

 - Evidence that you have passed the exam provided by the CGFNS, or have obtained a permanent license to act as a Registered Nurse in the state.

 - Evidence that you are fully eligible and will act as a registered nurse immediately after admission to the United States.

-If the Form I-129 is accepted, USCIS will forward an approval notification to the employer (Form I-797, Notice of Action), who will send it to the applicant of H1C visa.
+If Form I-129 is accepted, USCIS will forward an approval notification to the employer (Form I-797, Notice of Action), who will send it to the applicant for an H1C visa.
 This notification might be presented to apply for a nonimmigrant visa at a US embassy.
-Before applying for the visa, please consult with the US embassy where you will apply for their particular application necessities.
+Before applying for the visa, please consult with the US embassy, where you will apply for their particular application necessities.

 The documents you must provide to the embassy are:

 - It is also necessary to provide a valid passport as well as previously issued passports.

 - Form DS-156 (Nonimmigrant Visa Application) must be completed, signed, and provided.